jaimehernan95/city-tour-location/README.md

 Routes
 -----

-will hold the collection tourLocations and objects where the user can enter information
+in this file we can declare our collection tourLocations and objects where the user can enter information it used the post method using the following objtecs:

         title,
         category,
         longitude,